 * Redesignated: 400th Fighter Squadron on June 5, 1944

 March 6, 1949 the 375th Reconnaissance Squadron was the first operational squadron assigned to Eielson AFB.
-It was one of these Loon missions that made the first discovery of The Soviet Union’s nuclear explosion experiments in August of 1949.
+It was one of these Loon missions that made the first discovery of the Soviet Union’s nuclear explosion experiments in August of 1949.
 Bob Mann has written a very complete article that can be found on the AWRA web page. http:// www.awra.us.
-(Just added Dec 2014) I just recently learned that this A/C was # 4462214 the WB-29 that I was crew chief of at Eielson AFB.
-THe discovery was made by Jack Waid A Federal Government who is the Historian at Eielson this year.
-They done a dive on August 1, 2014 to try an determine if the "Lady of the Lake" was actually # 214 which I had written of in one of my stories about my #214.
-It turn out by data plates to be #214 and in Jack's ongoing probe it was discovered it was also the first discovery aircraft .
+(Just added Dec 2014) I just recently learned that this A/C was # 4462214, the WB-29 that I was crew chief of at Eielson AFB.
+The discovery was made by Jack Waid, a federal government employee who is the Historian at Eielson this year.
+They done a photo dive on August 1, 2014 to try an determine if the "Lady of the Lake" was actually # 214 which I had written of in one of my stories about my #214.
+It turned out by data plates to be #214 and in Jack's ongoing probe it was discovered it was also the first discovery aircraft .
 I logged many hours in that A/C. What is really unbelievable is the fact that they found a leaf from the radio operators table that had many names to RO's signed in white grease pencil, I knew and flew with many of them.
 I just finished a new story called The Final Chapter on "Lady of the Lake" It is still there in the lake and is a big tourist attraction of people coming to Eielson AFB.

 February 21, 1951 the 58th Reconnaissance Squadron (Medium Weather) replaced the 375th.
 The 58th flew two routine missions daily, the Ptarmigan and Loon Echo with “Special Missions” when necessary.

 When I first arrived at the 58th in 1953 it was called the 58th Strategic Reconnaissance Squadron, Medium, Weather.
-In June of 1954 the name was changed to 58th Weather Reconaissance Squadron.
+In June of 1954 the name was changed to 58th Weather Reconnaissance Squadron.

 "WB-29 aircraft were used until late September 1956.
 At that time the Squadron flew the 1,956th Ptarmigan Mission and ended the WB-29 Flights.
 The Sqdn. had started flying missions with the WB-50s in May of 1956 as well." (quote from Bernie Barris) I was a Crew Chief/Scanner on Major George Cambridge's crew .
-In June or July of 1955 our crew was picked to go to Riverside AFB in California to train on the B-50s to be the training crew for all the squadron.
+In June or July of 1955 our crew was picked to go to Riverside AFB in California to train on the B-50s and then to be the training crew for all the squadron.
 A month or so later our crew went to McClellan AFB to pick up the TB-50 that we would use to train all other crews.
-I rotated in November of 1955 and never got to fly a mission on the 50s .
-The 58th continued to operate until June 1958 at which time the squadron was de-activated and personnel was sent to the 55th WRS at McClellan AFB in Sacramento, CA. and part to McCord AFB in Tacoma, WA.
-I'm told that a few went to Guam.
+I rotated in November of 1955 and never got to fly a mission on the 50s.
+The 58th continued to operate until June 1958 at which time the squadron was de-activated and some personnel was sent to the 55th WRS at McClellan AFB in Sacramento, CA. and some to McChord AFB in Tacoma, WA.
+I'm told that a few went to the 54th WRS at Guam.

-The FIRST EMBLEM: approved was for the 400th Fighter Squadron (SE) SIGNIFICANCE: This is not weather oriented but was used by the 58th Reconnaissance Squadron until and its successors from 7 July 1945 until a new approved in 1952.
+The FIRST EMBLEM approved was for the 400th Fighter Squadron (SE).
+SIGNIFICANCE: This is not weather oriented but was used by the 58th Reconnaissance Squadron until and its successors from 7 July 1945 until a new approved in 1952.
 I have no illustration of this emblem.
 (Can anyone help find one?)

-The SECOND EMBLEM: was approved January 1952 for the 58th Strategic Reconnaissance Squadron (Medium Weather) SIGNIFICANCE: The polar bear, symbol of endurance, strength and accomplishment, symbolizes the significant historical accomplishment of the unit in the North Pole "Ptarmigan" flight.
+The SECOND EMBLEM was approved January 1952 for the 58th Strategic Reconnaissance Squadron (Medium Weather) SIGNIFICANCE: The polar bear, symbol of endurance, strength, and accomplishment, symbolizes the significant historical accomplishment of the unit in the North Pole "Ptarmigan" flight.
 The aurora borealis symbolizes the unit's mission and accomplishment in exploring areas of the heretofore unknown places of the earth.
 The aircraft represents successfully accomplishing the air mission of the organization over the North Pole and other frozen areas.
-This emblem is shown and was used while I served in the 58th and afterward until the 58th was deactivated in 1958.
-You see this emblem when you click onto my web page along with "Willy Weatherbee the 55th emblem.
+This emblem shown was used while I served in the 58th and afterward until the 58th was deactivated in 1958.
+You see this emblem when you click onto my web page along with "Willy Weatherbee, the 55th emblem.

 THIRD EMBLEM: Approved on 26 July 1965 for 58th Weather Reconnaissance Squadron.
-SIGNIFICANCE: Against the background of blue depicting the sky, the primary theater of the Air force operations.
+SIGNIFICANCE: Against the background of blue depicting the sky, the primary theater of the Air Force operations.
 The zia symbol refers to the four points of the compass and the globe in its center represents the unit's worldwide capabilities.
-The wings conjoined allude to the squadron's World War !! training mission and the star commemorates their service in the American Theater.
+The wings conjoined allude to the squadron's World War II training mission and the star commemorates their service in the American Theater.
 The Aircraft flying over the aurora borealis symbolizes the unit's accomplishments in exploring unknown areas and their historical achievement in the North Pole "Ptarmigan" flight.
-The rain cloud, and lightning bolt refer to the unit's quick reaction and response in all weather reconnaissance.
-The nuclear cloud with atomic nucleus and its escaping particles of gauges represent the squadron's primary mission of air testing "bot" sampling after nuclear explosions and providing the invaluable data required The emblem bears the Air Force colors of golden yellow and ultramarine blue and the national colors of red, white and blue to indicate the patriotism of the personal and identify the squadron as a member of the U.S. Air Force.
+The rain cloud and lightning bolt refer to the unit's quick reaction and response in all weather reconnaissance.
+The nuclear cloud with atomic nucleus and its escaping particles of gauges represent the squadron's primary mission of air testing "bot" sampling after nuclear explosions and providing the invaluable data required.
+The emblem bears the Air Force colors of golden yellow and ultramarine blue and the national colors of red, white, and blue to indicate the patriotism of the personnel and to identify the squadron as a member of the U.S. Air Force.